sebbbbbb-cyber/Roblox-Client-Optimizer/README.md

 2. For Linux support, use https://github.com/vinegarhq/vinegar
 3. For Mac support, use https://github.com/L8X/Roblox-Client-Optimizer-Mac
 4. If your antivirus detected any of our files as malware, read: https://github.com/L8X/Roblox-Client-Optimizer/issues/40

+# Disclaimer
+Posting time wasting issues and pull requests may result in your account being blocked from the repository.
+Please ensure all contributions are meaningful and correct.